DRACOCODEX/DracoMeshLink/README.md

 # DracoMeshLink
-- Provides a Low Powered Warfighters Mesh Network that uses LoRaWAN and blockchain to interconnect IoT in the battlefield
+- Provides a Low Powered Warfighters Mesh Network that uses LoRaWAN and Blockchain to interconnect IoT in the battlefield
 - Prototype built w/ HELIUM

 ## Hardware